 Think like a Diplomat

-Set the strategy, make resources available and ensure the objective is clear and then let the team take care of with what is expected of them.
+Set the strategy, make resources available and ensure the objective is clear and then let the team take care of what is expected of them.
 Review progress from time to time and provide the tools needed along the way to nail down a suitable finished result.

 In Conclusion, the Leader needs to: